 However, not all groups in society are able to access technology and as a result the digital divide is prevalent and widening.
 There is a worldwide digital skills shortage, so it is vital that our students are equipped with the vocabulary and skills to access and thrive in this new world.

 One of the key principles of Computing at Leyland Methodist Schools is encouraging and promoting diversity for our learners while staying safe online.
 From using our curriculum needs analysis, we are able to understand the needs of children in the Leyland area and therefore bring experiences and knowledge to them which normally may not be available.
 For example, during our STEM week, we invited women from traditionally male dominated industries to meet the children helping us to challenge the stereotypes.
 STEM provides an experience rich curriculum for the children of less affluent backgrounds so they too can develop real skills for life.
 We want all learners to be ambitious and hope the curriculum challenges these learners to ensure they work to their full potential.

 Equality of Opportunity

 Technology is all around us and we truly believe every child should benefit from this.
 With this in mind, creating a balanced and exciting Computing Curriculum for our Pupil Premium children is vital.
-At LMS, we provide opportunities to speak with successful business men/women from local companies around the Leyland area and from S.T.E.M ambassadors, hopefully raising aspirations and providing hope that they can achieve great things.
+Further to this, the use of technology to remove barriers to learning throughout the curriculum underpins the importance of children becoming confident digital citizens.
+At LMS, we provide opportunities to speak with successful business men/women from local companies around the Leyland area and from STEM ambassadors, hopefully raising aspirations and providing hope that they can achieve great things.
 These opportunities are funded through the Pupil Premium strategy for those who need it.
 Similarly, we have ensured that year groups with particularly high levels of vulnerable children have benefited from workshops and educational experiences.